Kid Activities

 Tips, Articles and Advice on Bullying

-In USA~October, 2011 marks the sixth PACER’s National Bullying Prevention Month that unites communities nationwide to raise awareness of bullying prevention.
-This event include activities, education, and awareness building for the entire month.
+In the USA~October, 2014 marks the ninth PACER’s National Bullying Prevention Month that unites communities nationwide to raise awareness of bullying prevention.
+This event includes activities, education, and awareness building for the entire month.

 __________________